360-Degree Video Super Resolution and Quality Enhancement Challenge: Methods and Results: 360-Degree Video Super Resolution and Quality Enhancement Challenge

 \subsection{ODVista dataset}

-The ODVista dataset~\cite{telili2024odvista} is specifically designed to advance research in omnidirectional or 360-degree \ac{vsr} and quality enhancement.
-It comprises 200 high-resolution videos, each encoded with the \ac{hevc}/H.265 standard at four distinct bitrate levels: 0.25\,Mbps, 0.5\,Mbps, 1\,Mbps, and 2\,Mbps.
-These videos are sourced from high-quality omnidirectional content, ensuring diverse visual complexity with a collection of wide range of scenes, both indoor and outdoor, to challenge \ac{sr} algorithms with varying levels of detail and motion.
-Fig.~\ref{frames} shows sample frames of the \acs{vista} dataset.
-These videos are equally divided into 100 videos with 2K (1080p) resolution and 100 videos with 4K (2160p) resolution, collected from YouTube~\cite{youtube} and the ODV360 dataset~\cite{cao2023ntire}.
+{The ODVista dataset~\cite{telili2024odvista} is specifically designed to advance research in omnidirectional or 360-degree \ac{vsr} and quality enhancement.
+It comprises 200 high-resolution videos, each encoded with the \ac{hevc}/H.265 standard at four distinct bitrate levels: 0.25,Mbps, 0.5,Mbps, 1,Mbps, and 2,Mbps.
+These videos are sourced from high-quality omnidirectional content, offering diverse visual complexity with a broad range of indoor and outdoor scenes to challenge \ac{sr} algorithms under varying conditions of texture, motion, and lighting.
+The videos are equally divided between 2K (1080p) and 4K (2160p) resolutions, with 100 videos in each category.
+They are collected from publicly available, high-quality sources including YouTube~\cite{youtube} and the ODV360 dataset~\cite{cao2023ntire}.
+Fig.~\ref{frames} shows sample frames of the \acs{vista} dataset.}

+{To further assess and validate the dataset’s diversity, we analyzed six low-level video descriptors: spatial information (SI), temporal information (TI), brightness range (BR), colorfulness (CF), and spatial/temporal complexity ($E$ and $h$) derived from \ac{vca}\cite{menon2022vca}.
+These features were averaged per video to produce a global representation.
+As illustrated in Fig.\ref{features_plots}, the dataset spans a broad spectrum of spatiotemporal complexity—ranging from low-motion, low-texture sequences to fast-changing and detail-rich content, and naturally includes various real-world distortions such as noise and motion blur.
+SI and TI values range from 5 to 62 and 0 to 24, respectively, while the BR–CF distribution reveals the presence of varied lighting environments and color palettes.
+This confirms that the ODVista dataset offers a well-balanced mix of content types, making it suitable for benchmarking \ac{vsr} models under realistic, bandwidth-constrained conditions.}

-The utilization of diverse encoding bitrates aims to accurately emulate bandwidth limitations encountered in mobile scenarios, such as those involving \acp{uav}.
-This consideration, absent in existing datasets, is crucial for replicating authentic streaming conditions.
-The dataset comprises videos downscaled by factors of 2$\times$ and 4$\times$, encoded using Nvidia's NVENC hardware encoder~\cite{nvidia} for efficient, real-time compression.
+{To replicate authentic streaming scenarios, such as those involving \acp{uav}, each video is downscaled by factors of 2$\times$ and 4$\times$ and encoded using Nvidia’s NVENC hardware encoder~\cite{nvidia} to support efficient, real-time compression.
 This process generates four distinct streams for each source video at the specified bitrates, resulting in a total of 2200 videos, including 1600 compressed and 600 uncompressed.
 The ODVista dataset further ensures a balanced representation of spatial and temporal complexities.
 To maintain consistent scene content within each clip, the videos are temporally segmented into 100-frame clips.
-The videos are stored in the equirectangular projection format, a standard for 360-degree videos, preserving their immersive quality and integrity.
+The videos are stored in the equirectangular projection format, a standard for 360-degree videos, preserving their immersive quality and integrity.}